Suffering from depression or anxiety? Hit the gym, not the pill bottle

 And the line between physical health and mental health gets more and more blurry.
 Now it’s been proven that exercise is more effective than medication at relieving the symptoms of depression and anxiety – the two most common mental health conditions.

-The latest expert to weigh in on the topic is Douglas Noordsy, MD, who addressed the 2012 US Psychiatric and Mental Health Congress.
+One expert to weigh in on the topic is Douglas Noordsy, MD, who addressed the 2012 US Psychiatric and Mental Health Congress.

 Dr. Noordsky is an Associate Professor and Director of Psychosis Services at the Geisel School of Medicine at Dartmouth College.
 Here’s his conclusion from a large study of people with depression: